The Red Danube: Reception

 Although MGM assigned an all-star cast and a big budget to The Red Danube, the film was a commercial failure.
 According to studio records, it earned $1,177,000 in the US and Canada and $682,000 overseas, resulting in a loss of $905,000.

-The film was criticized by some for being a propaganda film, "designed to make you hate Russia and recognize the Vatican as the true champion of freedom".
+Some criticized the film for being a propaganda film, "designed to make you hate Russia and recognize the Vatican as the true champion of freedom".
 Film Score Monthly, on the other hand, noted that film "struck a chord with reviewers" by "bringing humanity to a difficult subject" and having a message "not compromised by preachiness."

 It was nominated for the Oscar for Best Art Direction (Cedric Gibbons, Hans Peters, Edwin B. Willis, and Hugh Hunt).